axelayala1988/ace/Readme.md

 # The ACE-BOX has moved to GitHub!!!
 1.8.0 is the last version of the ACE-BOX to be available on BitBucket.
 Please check https://github.com/Dynatrace/ace-box for new releases.
+You need a GitHub account linked to the Dynatrace org to gain access.
+Please lodge an EDE ticket.

 ## Check out [Troubleshooting](#troubleshooting) before reaching out!